dearlordylord/branching/POST.md

 # Mindfulness in Typescript code branching.
 Exhaustiveness, pattern matching, and side effects.
 1/2: "Exhaustive absurd"

-> This is the first post in a couple of posts about code branching in TypeScript.
+> This is the first post in a couple of posts about code branching in Typescript.
 > The first post serves as an introduction to the topic and supposed to be entry-level.
 It shows useful techniques of how to improve branching safety with explicit exhaustiveness checks.

 Most of us developers have written their first **if/else** statement when we were just newborns (that is, 0-years-experienced newborns in the industry).